 Our casual Ferla baby alpaca blend suit

 With these specifications geared towards relaxation, it was not possible to take a completely flat combed wool.
-We needed relief, pattern, nuance , and if there is one manufacturer who could satisfy us on all these points, it is the Italian Ferla.
+It needed relief, pattern, nuance , and if there is one manufacturer who could satisfy us on all these points, it is the Italian Ferla.

-Ferla, a luxurious Italian draper… centenary!
+Ferla, a luxurious Italian clothier… a century old!

 I'll be blunt: I love Ferla.

-And that’s where… the first problem arises!
+And that's where... the first problem comes in!

-It's all the more surprising for such an old company, with world-famous archives, which must have a ton of stuff to tell, and whose creativity is unrivaled (I'll come back to this point in a moment).
+This is all the more surprising for such an old company, with world-famous archives, which must have a ton of stuff to tell, and whose creativity is unrivaled (I'll come back to this point in a moment).

 A small family business with a century of existence